rohakdebnath/BuySell-Signal/README.md

 READ THIS CAREFULLY

 Code SPECIFICALLY DESGINED FOR CLANG++.
-DO NOT IGNORE the "tasks.json" file in ".vscode", Install the cURL and jsoncpp using homebrew, locate them using terminal with the following:
+DO NOT IGNORE the "tasks.json" file in ".vscode", Install cURL and jsoncpp packages using homebrew, locate them using terminal with the following:
 1. type "mdfind -name "{fileName}" on Terminal
 2. make sure that json.h and curl.h are available in the include PATH of your compiler (I made this for Clang++)
 3. clang -E -x c++ - -v < /dev/null [use this command on a terminal to figure out all the include PATHS clang looks for]